miklevin/MikeLev.in/botify-api.md

 ...

 **Rationale**: Ahh, ***title tags***.
-They show in bookmarks, tabs and SERPs&#151;the only relevancy factor that will remain standing after SEO Armageddon.
+They show in browser bookmarks, tabs and SERPs&#151;the only relevancy factor that will remain standing after SEO Armageddon.
 You could ditch every other factor but ***anchor text***, set your uber-crawler go off-site, use a click-depth of 4&#151;and harvest yourself a pretty good link-graph of the entire Internet... were it not for spammers.

 # Count Short Titles: How To Count Number of URLs Having Short Titles